cristianmilo07/Curso-de-Ingl-s-para-Principiantes/README.md

 it is a pleasure to meet you |
 nice to meet you |

-formal and informal greetings  |
+formal and informal greetings  | a
 ------------- | -------------
 How are ya? |
 what's new? | |